SmartApplicationUnipi/Smart_ELF/SmartApp.CV/README.md

             'happiness': confidence in [0,1]
             },
-'gender': predicted gender of person -- 'Male' / 'Female' / 'Unknown', 'age': predicted age of person -- [0,99] U {-1} if unknown, 'smile': whether the person is smiling -- 'True' / 'False' / 'Unknown', 'known': whether the person has been already seen -- 'True' / 'False' / 'Unknown', 'confidence_identity': confidence of face matching in [0,1] }
+'gender': predicted gender of person -- 'Male' / 'Female' / 'Unknown', 'age': predicted age of person -- int [0,99] U {-1} if unknown, 'smile': whether the person is smiling -- 'True' / 'False' / 'Unknown', 'known': whether the person has been already seen -- 'True' / 'False' / 'Unknown', 'confidence_identity': confidence of face matching -- float [0,1], 'lookAt': {
+  'pinch': position to look in y axis -- float [-1, +1], 'yaw': position to look in y axis -- float [-1, +1] }
+'interlocutor': whether the person is the interlocutor -- 'True' / 'False' }
 ```